 Remember: clients are often exhausted with whatever issues they are facing, so the last thing they want is to have to worry about whether their counsellor will respect their pronouns.

 Pronouns are just tiny words, but to many people it makes such a big difference when you show that you are making an effort to be inclusive.

 Clients make many changes when in therapy; sometimes this might include a change to their name and pronouns.
 When this happens, ask, and use the pronouns and name they give you, and update your records.
 Keep listening and learning, and embrace any changes.

 Thank you for taking the time to read this and for trying to build your confidence in this area in your work.
 I wish you well in making positive steps towards continuing to make therapy more accessible.

-If you want to learn more I have a free guide on pronouns for counsellors which can be downloaded click here.
+If you want to learn more I have a free guide on pronouns.
+To download it click here.